e-bushi/building-blocks/README.md

 ## Getting Started

-To get started with these lessons, you'll need to have [Xcode](https://developer.apple.com/xcode/) installed.
+To get started with these lessons, you'll need to have [Xcode](https://developer.apple.com/xcode/) or [Visual Studio Code](https://code.visualstudio.com) installed.

 ## Contributions